AWegnerGitHub/awegnergithub.github.io-content/2019_03_29_stackoverflow_still_has_issues.md

 It uses the [old URL][6].

 Now, generating money is good.
 It's good for both the community and the company.
 Without money, the company can't survive.
-Without the company there is not Stack Overflow or community.
+Without the company there is no Stack Overflow or community.
 My problem isn't with money generation.
 My problem is that, once again, community feature requests for higher quality and moderation tooling to cultivate that higher quality was ignored.

 By all accounts, Teams seems to be doing well and bringing in revenue.
 I am hopeful that this translates into development time to